Marcuran/true_discover_weekly/README.md

+!!!! not working because spotify doesn't allow for recommendations api to be used with this type of account anymore :(

 # True Music Discovery

 This script will allow you to get a true new music discovery!
 An improved version of your Discovery Weekly